Professor of Management Practice, Chair RIKON research group, Professor (partner faculty) - Shanghai University, China

 Book Chapters/ Case studies

-Aylward, D., Reinl, L., Kelliher, F. Forthcoming.
-Micro-firm learning communities in rural tourism settings - a multi-case study.
-In R. Blackburn, U. Hytti & E. Laveren (eds).
-ECSB Frontiers in European Entrepreneurship Research (RENT Anthologies).
-Edward Elgar, UK.
+Aylward, D., Reinl, L., Kelliher, F., 2018.
+Micro-firm learning communities in rural tourism: a multi-case study.
+In U. Hytti, R. Blackburn & E. Laveren (eds).
+Entrepreneurship, Innovation and Education - Frontiers in European Entrepreneurship Research (in association with the ECSB).
+Edward Elgar Publishing, UK, pp. 41-59.

 Kelliher, F., Aylward, E., Reinl, L., 2014, The impact of knowledge hoarding on micro-firm learning network exchange.
 In: C. Machado & J.P.
 Davim (eds) Transfer and Management of Knowledge (Cognitive Science and Knowledge Management Series), ISTE Ltd and John Wiley & Sons, pp. 1-20.